Before you start, cut the vegetables and aromatics according to the notes on the ingredient list.

 Now add 1 bunch enoki mushrooms, 1 Japanese leek (naganegi), 1 liter dashi stock and 1 tbsp sake.

-Mix and bring to almost boiling, then lower the heat to simmer and cover with a lid.
+Mix and bring to almost boiling, then lower the heat and cover with a lid.
 Simmer until the root vegetables are softened to your liking.

-While the soup is simmering, cut the chicken skin into thin strips.
+While you wait, cut the chicken skin into thin strips.

 Turn off the heat and add 1 tsp Japanese soy sauce (koikuchi shoyu).
 Place 4 tbsp yellow miso paste (awase) on a mesh spoon or ladle and dip it in the broth.
 Whisk in the spoon until loose enough to incorporate into the rest of the soup.